KeithWesley254/frontend-group-3-project/README.md

 4. Use the components folder for components.

 5. Any components that will act as full pages (components specified as having routes.
 For this project we have 5 routes so 5 pages) should be in the pages folder.

+6. DO NOT DO npm audit --force.
+Avoid using this command.